-Because taste was so challenging, we created a list to stimulate our thinking.
-And guess what: it worked.
+Because describing taste was so challenging, we created a list to stimulate our thinking.
+And guess what: It worked.
 Try it for yourself.

-Five Helpful Tricks For including Taste in Your Writing
+Five Helpful Tricks To Describe Taste in Your Writing

 Have you ever read a description of food so vivid you actually tasted it?
 That is what we strive for.
 Here are five tips to help you achieve that goal.